Seeley, Service: History of the firm

-In 1744 Benton Seeley, a bookseller in Stowe, Buckinghamshire published the first Seeley book: the Description of the Gardens of Lord Viscount Cobham, at Stow in Buckinghamshire.
+In 1744, Benton Seeley, a bookseller in Stowe, Buckinghamshire, published the first Seeley book: the Description of the Gardens of Lord Viscount Cobham, at Stow in Buckinghamshire.
 The gardens, now known as Stowe Gardens, were "much visited and publicized" and had "enormous influence on garden design, especially after experiments there in 'natural' gardening in the 1730s".
 The Seeley guide book went through several editions until a final edition of 1827 and did much to "spread the influence of Stowe as a model for the English landscape garden".

-In the eighteenth and nineteenth centuries the firm published books in various fields including travel and religion (particularly on Protestant Christianity).
+In the eighteenth and nineteenth centuries, the firm published books in various fields, including travel and religion (particularly on Protestant Christianity).

 Robert Benton Seeley (1798–1886), a leading figure in the Church Influence Society, one of the founders of the Church Pastoral Aid Society and of the Society for Improving the Condition of the Labouring Classes, and a supporter of Shaftesbury's campaign for factory acts, operated the firm in the mid-19th century under the name of Seeley, Jackson and Halliday.
 His son was the historian and political essayist Sir John Robert Seeley.

-In the final decades of the nineteenth century Agnes Giberne's books of popular science were published by Seeley, Jackson, and Halliday and later by Seeley & Co., including Sun, Moon and Stars: Astronomy for Beginners (1879) which had sold 26,000 copies by 1903.
+In the final decades of the nineteenth century, Agnes Giberne's books of popular science were published by Seeley, Jackson, and Halliday and later by Seeley & Co., including Sun, Moon and Stars: Astronomy for Beginners (1879), which had sold 26,000 copies by 1903.

-In 1911 the firm's offerings were described as "high-class works of art, religious, educational, and general".
+In 1911, the firm's offerings were described as "high-class works of art, religious, educational, and general".

-In 1970 Seeley, Service merged with Leo Cooper Ltd., a firm which specialised in publishing "regimental histories, escape stories and war memoirs", to form Seeley, Service & Cooper, which then went into receivership in 1979 and was acquired by Frederick Warne.
+In 1970, Seeley, Service merged with Leo Cooper Ltd., a firm that specialised in publishing "regimental histories, escape stories and war memoirs", to form Seeley, Service & Cooper, which went into receivership in 1979 and was acquired by Frederick Warne.

 Changes of name and address

-In the 1790s the firm published under the moniker of "T. N. Longman, L. B. Seeley" and in the first two decades of the nineteenth century as "L. B. Seeley and J. Hatchard" or as "J. Seeley".
-In the 1840s the firm was publishing as "Seeley, Burnside, Seeley" and from the 1840s until the 1880s as "Seeley, Jackson & Halliday".
-From the 1890s the firm published as "Seeley and Co.".
-From around 1912 the firm published under the name of "Seeley, Service & Co.
+In the 1790s, the firm published under the moniker of "T. N. Longman, L. B. Seeley", and in the first two decades of the nineteenth century as "L. B. Seeley and J. Hatchard" or as "J. Seeley".
+In the 1840s, the firm was publishing as "Seeley, Burnside, Seeley" and from the 1840s until the 1880s as "Seeley, Jackson & Halliday".
+From the 1890s, the firm published as "Seeley and Co.".
+From around 1912, the firm published under the name of "Seeley, Service & Co.
 Limited".

 In 1849 the firm's office was located at Fleet Street, and Hanover Street, London.
 In the 1880s and 1890s the office was in Essex Street, Strand, from 1910 at 12 Russell Street, and in 1927 at 126 Shaftsbury Avenue, London.